laktoosivaba/cy/README.md

 Just use the current subject-ID mapping.

-If the consensus algoritm later finds a different mapping (e.g., an older topic is found and we need to move), the old subscription will be destroyed and replaced with a new one in the background (this happens from the `on_heartbeat` context).
+If the consensus algorithm later finds a different mapping (e.g., an older topic is found and we need to move), the old subscription will be destroyed and replaced with a new one in the background (this happens from the `on_heartbeat` context).

 #### When a message is received